-- 7. (Optional) Perform one of the following steps depending on the encryption method you configured: - If you chose Direct AES Encryption method, select NONE in the JWT Signing Algorithm field.
-Signing is redundant with this encryption method. - If you chose an encryption method different from the Direct AES Encryption method, configure signing.
-For more information, see How Do I Configure the Client to Send Signed Request Objects?.
+g.
+Perform one of the following steps depending on the encryption method you configured:

+- i.
+If you chose Direct AES Encryption method, select NONE in the JWT Signing Algorithm field.
+Signing is redundant with this encryption method. - ii.
+If you chose an encryption method different from the Direct AES Encryption method, configure signing.
+For more information, see How do I configure the client to send signed request objects?.